Skip to main content

 logfleet-agent:

-image: logfleet/edge-agent:latest
+image: ghcr.io/sadhiappan/logfleet-agent:latest

 restart: unless-stopped